Website & blogs © Louis Kraft 2013-2020

 On the early evening of June 15, 2006, the sidewalk in front of the Academy of Motion Arts and Sciences on Wilshire Boulevard was crowded with people dressed in gowns and suits, and in one case a tuxedo.
 While my then girlfriend and I waited I saw the professor/historian in the crowd.
 Deidre Flynn accompanied him.
 He looked as he did in pictures that I had seen of him, but I didn’t look as I did on the dust jacket of Lt.
 Charles Gatewood & His Apache Wars Memoir (University of Nebraska Press, 2005), which he had.
 The doors opened at a quarter to seven in the evening.
 Immediately the large lobby bubbled with excitement as the guests mingled and chatted.
 Caterers brought out platters of absolutely magnificent food.
 There was an open bar.
 The Academy had gone all out for Olivia de Havilland’s night of honor.

-My girlfriend ate with me, but then wandered as she snapped photographs with a cell phone.
+Diane Moon, my girlfriend, ate with me, but then wandered as she snapped photographs with a cell phone.
 I drifted about as I enjoyed a glass of wine only to halt.
 Before me stood Patrice Wymore Flynn.
 She sipped wine and nibbled.
 I watched her for a moment, but then stepped forward and began talking with her.
 After about 10 minutes she looked at me quizzically.
 “You don’t know who I am,” she said.
 “Yes I do, Mrs. Flynn.”
 She liked that and the conversation continued.
 During the course of the night we spoke several more times.
 I liked her.
-My girlfriend caught some candids of our initial meeting.
+Diane caught some candids of our initial meeting.

 For additional thoughts about Patrice Wymore Flynn, see Classy lady Patrice Wymore Flynn dies + a Sand Creek “thank you”.